kvas-it/open360/README.rst

 Open360 -- simple 360-degree review app
 =======================================

-Open360 is a very basic (and currently quite incomplete) 360-degree review application build using Django.
+Open360 is a very basic (and currently quite incomplete) 360-degree review[1]_ application built using Django.

 Makefile can be used for performing basic tasks: